samlobe/HydroMap/README.md

 5. Molecular Visualization setup:
 We recommend installing [ChimeraX](https://www.cgl.ucsf.edu/chimerax/download.html) or [Pymol](https://pymol.org/) to visualize the dewetting free energy prediction or water structure of your protein.

 ---

+## Examples:
+To do the full procedure (MD simulation, measure water angles/potentials, process and apply $F_{dewet}$ model), simply place your pdb (e.g. example_protein.pdb) in the main directory and do one of the following:
+- `bash examples/procedure_singleChain_allRes.sh`
+  - analyzes each residue in example_protein.pdb and outputs all properties (predicted $F_{dewet}$, PC1, PC2, PC3, water-residue enthalpy) to the results directory (csv & pdbs with property in bfactor column)
+- `bash examples/procedure_multiChain_allRes.sh`
+  - does the same analysis for a multi-chain protein (e.g. multiChain_protein.pdb), anayzing each residue on each chain separately
+- `bash examples/procedure_customGroups.sh example_protein`
+  - analyzes custom groups of your protein as defined in a text file (e.g.customGroups_example_protein.txt) and outputs their water triplet distribution principal component values (see PC definition [here](https://doi.org/10.1021/acs.jpcb.3c00826))

+You can modify these scripts to change the input protein, the simulation length, the outputted properties, to toggle restraints, etc.

+---

+## How to color the outputted pdbs

+### With ChimeraX:
+- open the outputted pdb and `show surfaces`
+  - alternatively `hide cartoons`, `show atoms`, `style sphere` if you prefer spheres
+- `color bfactor range 7,3.5 palette lipophilicity; color @@bfactor<-998 black`
+  - 3.5 and 7 are the min and max values of the property (pick this based on the outputted histograms in Step 4)
+  - colors all the "unsolvated" residues black (bfactor set to -999)
+- Go to `Tools -> Depiction -> Color Key` to add a key, e.g. 2.5 kJ/mol; 7 kJ/mol.
+`2dlab text "<property_description>"` to make a label which you can drag by selecting "Move Label" in the Right Mouse tab.

+### With Pymol:
+- open the outputted pdb and `show surface` (or `show spheres`)
+- `spectrum b, red_white_blue, minimum=3.5, maximum=7; color black, b<-998`

+Here are min/max values and ChimeraX palettes we like for PC1, PC2, PC3, and residue-water potential (per water):
+- PC1:  `color bfactor range -8,8 palette red-white-blue; color @@bfactor<-998 black`
+- PC2:  `color bfactor range -2,8 palette cyanmaroon; color @@bfactor<-998 black`
+- PC3:  `color bfactor range 2,-2 palette lipophilicity; color @@bfactor<-998 black`
+- water_potential: `color bfactor range -50,-200 palette red-white-blue; color @@bfactor<-998 black`

+---